learn-co-curriculum/hs-deploying-with-a-database/README.md

   gem 'pg'
 ```

 Run bundle install.
 If you get an error, you may need to install Postgres on your system.
-Copy the following code into your terminal: `
+Copy the following code into your terminal: `sudo apt-get install postgresql`

 ### environment.rb  - Setup an ActiveRecord Connection
 In the config directory.